shadiAndishe/shadiAndishe/README.md

 Computer Vision Models like image Segmentation, Object Detection,... and and Image Analysis(Classical Approaches), Supervised Learning(Prediction, Regression, Time Series Forecasting) and Unsupervised Learning ( Clustering, anomaly detection,...)
 * Main programming languages for the projects is python and Main framework is Pytorch.

+*I am looking forward to hear from you for any collaboration.

+CONTACT:
+Linkedin : www.linkedin.com/in/shadi-andishmand-computervisiondeveloper
+Email : andishmandshadi1991@gmail.com

 <!--
 **shadiAndishe/shadiAndishe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.